Tassneem04Hamdy/library-management-system/README.md

 # Library Management System
-A simple library management system to manage books and borrowers.
+A simple library management system that manage books and borrowers.

 <br/>